DanielMistrik/Subway-Learner/journal.md

 very successful.
 I need to greatly modify the reward function so its simpler and more clear about what we want and also convert to Deep Q-Learning with the entire screen as input and a CNN as the agent as the current approach isn't working well.

+### Weekend Oct 28-29 2023 ###
+Unfortunately the CNN DQN performed equally poorly with more than 30,000 timesteps of learning.
+Clearly the search space is too big so we will need to do some pre-training with behavioral cloning.